zweily/copilot-api/README.md

 - Consider using free models (e.g., Gemini, Mistral, Openrouter) as the `weak-model`
 - Use architect mode sparingly
 - Disable `yes-always` in your aider configuration
-- Be mindful that Claude 3.7 thinking mode consumes more tokens
 - Enable the `--manual` flag to review and approve each request before processing
-- If you have a GitHub business or enterprise plan account with Copilot, use the `--business` or `--enterprise` flag respectively
+- If you have a GitHub business or enterprise plan account with Copilot, use the `--account-type` flag (e.g., `--account-type business`).
+See the [official documentation](https://docs.github.com/en/enterprise-cloud@latest/copilot/managing-copilot/managing-github-copilot-in-your-organization/managing-access-to-github-copilot-in-your-organization/managing-github-copilot-access-to-your-organizations-network#configuring-copilot-subscription-based-network-routing-for-your-enterprise-or-organization) for more details.

 ### Manual Request Approval